 Clad stainless is excellent for any type of cooktop, IF it is induction compatible stainless.
-Almost all clad stainless made today (since the mid-1990s or so) is usable with induction stoves--but make sure before you buy, if you have (or are going to get) an induction cooktop!
+Almost all clad stainless made today (since the mid-1990s or so) is usable with induction stoves--but make sure before you buy.

 NOTE: Every clad stainless set we recommend in this article is induction-compatible.

 Even if you don't have an induction cooktop, consider buying induction-compatible cookware, anyway.
 Induction burners are excellent for entertaining or whenever you need an extra burner--and if you ever wish to upgrade your cooktop to induction, you've already got the cookware to use it.

 (Click here to read more about portable induction cooktops.)